betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsAutomation.md

      - **Ratings** refers to the entire Column I in the 'RATINGS' worksheet

-     - **RunnerName** refers to the entire column H in the 'RATINGS' worksheet
+     - **SelectionID** refers to the entire column G in the 'RATINGS' worksheet

      - **Overrounds1, Overrounds2 and Overrounds3** refers to cell AF8 in the 'BET ANGEL', 'BET ANGEL 2' and 'BET ANGEL 3' worksheets repectively, where the overrounds are calculated.
 Each worksheet needs to contain their own formula calculations as they will each be working off different markets.